lightningnetwork/lnd/docs/INSTALL.md

 - The auth parameters `rpcuser` and `rpcpass` parameters can typically be determined by `lnd` for a `bitcoind` instance running under the same user, including when using cookie auth.
 In this case, you can exclude them from the `lnd` options entirely.
 - If you DO choose to explicitly pass the auth parameters in your `lnd.conf` or command line options for `lnd` (`bitcoind.rpcuser` and `bitcoind.rpcpass` as shown in example command above), you must also specify the `bitcoind.zmqpath` option.
 Otherwise, `lnd` will attempt to get the configuration from your `bitcoin.conf`.
 - You must ensure the same address (including port) is used for the `bitcoind.zmqpath` option passed to `lnd` as for the `zmqpubrawblock` and `zmqpubrawtx` passed in the `bitcoind` options.
+- When running lnd and bitcoind on the same Windows machine, ensure you use 127.0.0.1, not localhost, for all configuration options that require a TCP/IP host address.
+If you use "localhost" as the host name, you may see extremely slow inter-process-communication between lnd and the bitcoind backend.
+If lnd is experiencing this issue, you'll see "Waiting for chain backend to finish sync, start_height=XXXXXX" as the last entry in the console or log output, and lnd will appear to hang.
+Normal lnd output will quickly show multiple messages like this as lnd consumes blocks from bitcoind.

 #### Disabling Wallet Encryption